Follow

 DL Kelting, JA Burger, SC Patterson, WM Aust, M Miwa, CC Trettin

-Forest Ecology and Management 122 (1-2), 167-185, 1999
+Forest ecology and management 122 (1-2), 167-185, 1999

 Modeling impacts of management on carbon sequestration and trace gas emissions in forested wetland ecosystems